Major in networking or software and web development

 As well as a strong grounding in analytical, technical and theoretical concepts this degree also uses hands-on practical methods and teaches important people skills like communication and management skills.
 At the culmination of this programme you’ll be able to do a real-world project where you can apply your skills in the workplace.

-Choose from three majors
+Choose from two majors

 You can enhance your future career or personal goals by complementing the core ICT programme with elective courses from one of the following majors: